Using PostgreSQL extensions with Amazon RDS for PostgreSQL

 If you use PLV8

 The upgrade process drops all your existing PLV8 functions.
 Thus, we recommend that you create a snapshot of your RDS for PostgreSQL DB instance before upgrading.
-For more information, see Creating a DB snapshot.
+For more information, see Creating a DB snapshot for a Single-AZ DB instance.

 To synchronize your catalog metadata with a new version of PLV8